luketollefson/my-site/posts/2022-07-26-unison-elm-web-app.markdown

 ---
-title: Create a Simple Web App with Unison and Elm
+title: Create a Simple Web App With Unison and Elm
 ---

 # Introduction

-Lets create a simple web app that lets a user increment and decrement an number.
+Let's create a simple web app that lets a user increment and decrement a number.
 We will use Unison to create a backend service and use Elm to create a frontend service.

 <p align="center" width="100%">
   <img width="66%" src="../images/unison-elm-demo.png" />